danebidev/dotfiles/README.md

 > minimal install but you might want to check them before
 > installing, especially if you don't have an nvidia card.

-> I also prefer using the linux-zen firmware so
-> you might also want to change that

 ## 🧩 Software

 <details open>